- Oops!Something went wrong.Please try again later.

 So, based on the above formula, the ROE for Lattice Semiconductor is:

 Earnings growth is an important metric to consider when valuing a stock.
-It’s important for an investor to know whether the market has priced in the company's expected earnings growth (or decline).
-This then helps them determine if the stock is placed for a bright or bleak future.
+The investor should try to establish if the expected growth or decline in earnings, whichever the case may be, is priced in.
+By doing so, they will have an idea if the stock is headed into clear blue waters or if swampy waters await.
 If you're wondering about Lattice Semiconductor's's valuation, check out this gauge of its price-to-earnings ratio, as compared to its industry.

 Is Lattice Semiconductor Making Efficient Use Of Its Profits?